A Transfer Matrix for the Input Impedance of weakly tapered Cones as of Wind Instruments: Equations

-where $\omega$ is the angular frequency, j $= \sqrt{-1}$, $x$ is the axial distance to the cone apex, $k=\omega/c$ is the wavenumber, and $Z_c$ is the characteristic impedance of the fluid. $\Psi$ and $\xi$ are variables related to the phase of the propagating wave components.
-The visco-thermal losses in the fluid at the wall are included in the form of three dimensionless, complex-valued parameters related to the apical distance $x$ as
+where $\omega$ is the angular frequency, j $= \sqrt{-1}$, $x$ is the axial distance from the cone apex, and $k=\omega/c$ is the wavenumber. $Z_c = \rho\,c/S$ is the local characteristic impedance of the duct with cross section $S(x)$. $\Psi$ is a phase constant determined by the boundary conditions at the ends of the cone.
+The visco-thermal losses in the fluid at the wall are included in the form of three dimensionless, complex-valued parameters related to the local radius $r(x)$ and the apical distance $x$ as

-where $r(x)$ is the local radius, $\delta_v = \sqrt{\eta/(\omega\rho)}$ is the viscous boundary layer thickness, $\eta$ is the dynamic viscosity, $\rho$ is the density, $\gamma$ is the ratio of specific heats, and $Pr$ is the Prandtl number.
+where $\delta_v = \sqrt{\eta/(\omega\rho)}$ is the viscous boundary layer thickness, $\eta$ is the dynamic viscosity, $\rho$ is the density, $\gamma$ is the ratio of specific heats, and $Pr$ is the Prandtl number.
 The functions $f$ and $g$ are evaluations of sine and cosine integrals